MarvellEmbeddedProcessors/dao/doc/guides/applications/crypto-agent.rst

 Its primary goal is to provide a low‑latency, high throughput path between host software and CPT hardware resources.

+Optionally, when built and started with compress support, the agent also accepts DEFLATE compress/decompress requests from the host, schedules them on compression/ decompression (ZIP) device, and returns results over the same Ethernet transport as CPT operations.

 Core responsibilities:

 * Initialize platform (DPDK EAL, memory pools, queues, ports)
 * Manage cryptodev queue pairs and session resources
 * Schedule and enqueue incoming crypto operations to CPT
 * Dequeue CPT completions and format responses
+* Schedule and enqueue compress/decompress operations to ZIP (optional)
+* Dequeue ZIP completions and format responses
 * Expose lightweight control & info operations (init, info, stats, shutdown)

 While a gRPC interface is available for lifecycle and informational queries,